-Although this might not sound like the most entertaining Blog Post, hopefully you are surprised by the numbers and tempted to contribute to the country's effort in changing to greener habits.
+Although this might not sound like the most entertaining Blog Post, hopefully, you are surprised by the numbers and tempted to contribute to the country's effort in changing to greener habits.
 Among other unhappy consequences, using non-renewable sources of energy leads to climate change, reduces species diversity and destroys our environment.
-This means lower quality of life for us and for future generations.
+This means a lower quality of life for us and for future generations.

 Many countries, especially European, are implementing and developing new environmentally friendly policies and practices aiming at reducing carbon emissions.
 The UK is not an exception and in 2013 has invested a record amount of £8 billion in renewable technologies.

 The Department of Energy and Climate Change (DECC) has published the Digest of United Kingdom Energy Statistics for 2014, where they show the numbers of the country's energy sector and expose some interesting facts about renewable energy.
 For example, renewables accounted for 14.9% of UK electricity generated in 2013, which is 30% more than the share from 2012.
 In 2013 there was a switch in the main sources of electricity.
 Generation from coal fell by 8.7%, as several plants closed or switched to burning biomass.
 Also, due to high gas prices, gas fell by 4.5%.
 During 2012 and 2013 capacity for renewable energy generation grew by 27%.

 Solar PV and solar heating contributed 3.3% of the total renewable energy mix.
 There are currently a bit more than 500,000 solar units installed on buildings around the country and the industry is expecting to increase the number to over 10 million by 2020.
 This will mean that solar energy will represent 40% of the country’s electricity needs.